-Level II Prerequisites: PHO 117 and PHO 127
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: PHO 117 and PHO 127

 This course is a deeper exploration of medium and large format cameras utilized in a commercial studio with film and digital image capture technologies.
 An emphasis is placed on logistical coordination of the components needed to produce an image.
 Assignments range from studio still life to on-location fashion work, yet individual choice of subject is also encouraged.